beckadamtheinventor/M3EC/README.md

 M3EC is Licensed under the GPL version 3.

+## Documentation
+Documentation can be found in the `docs` folder of this repository.

 ## Usage

 To build a given project for a given modloader for a specified game version: